2015 Pan American Games opening ceremony: Entrance of the Heralds

-Sixteen acrobats and one hundred athlete marshals took part in this segment.
-This segment paid homage to the history of Canada's communication.
-The heralds represent our continued search for new ways to breach our communication divide.
-The ear, mouth and nose logos worn by them are all about the technology that helped build Canada at a time when the population was small and obstacles were huge.
-They invited the crowd to cheer for the volunteers and staff involved in the organization of the games while parading under the United We Play! banner (the official games motto.
-It was also written in French (Jouons Unis!) and Spanish (¡Unidos Jugamos!)).
-They light up LED lights on the athletes shoulders.
-These lights were designed to make them a part of the show using technology called PixMob.
+Sixteen acrobats and 100 athlete marshals participated in this segment, which paid tribute to the history of communication in Canada.
+The heralds symbolized the country’s ongoing efforts to overcome barriers to communication.
+The ear, mouth, and nose emblems worn by the performers referenced technologies that contributed to Canada’s development during a period when the population was sparse and geographic obstacles were significant.

+During the procession beneath the United We Play! banner the official motto of the Games, also displayed in French (Jouons Unis!) and Spanish (¡Unidos Jugamos!) the heralds encouraged spectators to recognize the contributions of the volunteers and staff involved in organizing the event.
+They also activated LED lights attached to the athletes’ shoulders, integrating them into the performance through the use of PixMob technology.

 The Birth of the Twin Fires

 The Messenger returns to the stage and reveals the Twin Fires that the Pan American Games flame shelters: The Fire of Dreams and the Fire of Reality.
-Together they represented the hopes and achievements of each human and every career in sport: trials and achievement, disappointments and progress, failures and victories.
-We are then taken into other worlds where mysteries await in pristine woods and the blaze of flames.
+Together, they represented the hopes and achievements of each human and every career in sport: trials and achievement, disappointments and progress, failures and victories.
 The Messenger transforms the symbols of pentathlon into five powerful guardians for each discipline.
-The creation of Twin Fires is essential as it symbolized the window that opens between dreams and reality for the duration of this opening ceremony show.
+The creation of Twin Fires is essential as it symbolized the window that opens between dreams and reality for the duration of the opening ceremony show.